exercism/v3/languages/ruby/exercises/concept/basics/.docs/after.md

 y = x + 2
 => TypeError (no implicit conversion of Integer into String)

-And remember, in Ruby everything is an object even classes are instances of the class `Class`, for example:
+Remember, in Ruby everything is an object.
+Even classes are instances of the class `Class`.
+For example:

 ```Ruby
 1.class